AustinKelsay/LND-DEA/README.md

 - It doesn't duplicate all data from your LND node
 - It implements proper double-entry accounting for LND transactions
 - It provides a simple API to query transactions by account
-- It abstracts all LND interactions for applications using the system

 ## Technical Features